 The good news: the elements that help make your kitchen look more custom, more unique and well-designed, can almost always be incorporated into your current cabinets!

-Despite all the blogs out there that make it sound easy, you can’t make your kitchen look more custom or high-end if you leave visible brush strokes or roller stipple in your cabinet finish.
+Despite all the blogs out there that make it sound easy, you just can’t make your kitchen look more custom or high-end if you leave visible brush strokes or roller stipple in your cabinet finish.
 Knowing how to update your kitchen cabinets includes knowing when to call in the pros.
 Watch how we at Paper Moon Painting refinish cabinets, and read a more in-depth explanation of why this is NOT a good option for a DIY project!

-But if you want to go just one step further than painting alone, with a little help from a good carpenter, you can make some tweaks to your ordinary cabinets, to make your kitchen look more custom without a full remodel or redesign.
+But if you want to go just one step further than painting alone, then with a little help from a good carpenter, you can make some tweaks to your ordinary cabinets, to make your kitchen look more custom without a full remodel or redesign.
 Updating all your finishes (counters, cabinet color, backsplash) will certainly help bring your home into the current design decade, but what truly separates a custom-designed kitchen from a builder-grade one is those small designer details in the cabinets themselves that most of us take for granted – at least until they’re pointed out to us.

-You want to keep your kitchen from looking generic or builder-grade.
+Keep your kitchen from looking generic or builder-grade.

 Ultimately, this is the problem you want to solve.